-Designed to provide the student with theoretical and introductory technical skills of a phlebotomist.
-Discussions include anatomy and physiology of the circulatory system, medical terminology, structures of the health care system and laboratory safety, types of laboratory analyses, specimen collection including techniques, equipment, sources of error and medico-legal issues surrounding the practice of phlebotomy.
+Provides the theoretical and introductory technical skills of a phlebotomist.
+Discussions include anatomy and physiology of the circulatory system, medical terminology, structures of the healthcare system and laboratory safety, types of laboratory analyses, specimen collection including techniques, equipment, sources of error and medico-legal issues surrounding the practice of phlebotomy.
 Prerequisite: Reading Comprehension at the 12th grade level based on the Accuplacer Test.